cph-cachet/carp-webservices-spring/docs/input-data-types.md

 ## PhoneNumber

-Represents a phone number with country code and ICO 3166 code.
+Represents a phone number with country code and ISO 3166 code.

 ### Data Type Name